Greg-Schneid/NassarGoodbye.github.io/README.md

 # greg-schneid.github.io
-One of my coding profs was leaving The University of waterloo, and the class wanted to do something special.
+Our Coding Professor, Mohammed Nassar PHD was leaving The University of Waterloo for Tesla, and the class wanted to do something special.
-So as a goodbye, I created a wesbsite with messages from each of the classmates.
+So as a goodbye, I created a wesbsite with messages from some of the classmates.
 This repo has the HTML and CSS Files for that website.